harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step.md

 * **Target Host:** enter the IP address or hostname of the remote host where you want to execute the script.
 The target host must be in the **Infrastructure Definition** selected when you created the workflow, and the Harness Delegate must have network access to the target host.
 You can also enter the variable `<+instance.name>` and the script will execute on whichever target host is used during deployment.
 * **SSH Connection Attribute:** select the execution credentials to use for the shell session.
 For information on setting up execution credentials, go to [add SSH keys](/docs/platform/secrets/add-use-ssh-secrets).

-### Running Scripts with a Delegate Outside of the Target Cluster
+### Running Scripts with a Delegate Inside of the Target Cluster
-If your deployment type is Kubernetes, then you can select the a checkbox Include Infrastructure Selectors to use a Delegate installed outside of the target cluster.
+If your deployment type is Kubernetes, then you can select the checkbox Include Infrastructure Selectors to use a Delegate installed inside the target cluster.
+This will will force the shell script to run on a delegate with the selectors defined by the k8s connector defined in the infrastructure definition.

 ![](./static/include-infra-selectors.png)